vmware-archive/clarity/projects/schematics/README.md

 This is almost essential for testing npm packages without publishing them to real NPM.
 Its the only way I've come across that works reasonably well for approximating the experience of `ng add` and `ng update`.

 Install it `npm i -g verdaccio` and then run it with `verdaccio` in a terminal window.
 It starts a registry at http://localhost:4873.
+You will then need to run `npm login --registry="http://localhost:4873`, using `admin/admin` as user/pass.

 **Schematics CLI**